vimeo/psalm/docs/annotating_code/typing_in_psalm.md

 ### Property declaration types

-You can specify a particular type for a class property declarion in Psalm by using the `@var` declaration:
+You can specify a particular type for a class property declaration in Psalm by using the `@var` declaration:

 ```php
 <?php